-In Their Own Words
+In Their Own Words Heading link

 “I wanted to start interning early on, so I connected with the Business Career Center in my first semester.
-By the end of my freshman year, I’d secured a marketing internship at a prominent Chicago cultural organization.”BS '19|
+By the end of my freshman year, I’d secured a marketing internship at a prominent Chicago cultural organization.”BS in Marketing|

-First Year Applicants
+First Year Applicants Heading link

 A first year applicant is a current high school student (including those with college credit) or high school graduates who have not attended a college/university.

-- Grade trend and course levels
+- Consistent grade trend and challenging course levels

 A full list of application and other requirements is available on the UIC Admissions First Year Requirements page.
-To complete your application you must submit the following to the UIC Office of Admissions by the deadline:

-Transfer or Readmit Applicants
+Transfer or Readmit Applicants Heading link

 Guidelines for transfer applicants to Bachelor of Science (BS) degree programs:

-- English Composition I, English Composition II.
+- English Composition I